Kohei Yoshiyuki photographs people at their most vulnerable.

 Are they all taken in the same park?

 I mainly shot at the Shinjuku Central Park, and partly at the Yoyogi Park.
 The gay scenes were taken in a park in Aoyama, a different area of Tokyo.
-All of the parks were next to the downtown area in the center of Tokyo, though.
+All of the parks were next to the downtown area in the centre of Tokyo, though.

 What was it about voyeurism that fascinated you so much?